Dušan Bajatović: General Manager of Srbijagas

 In November 2008, Bajatović was appointed to replace Saša Ilić as general manager of Srbijagas.
 As this is not a ministerial position, he was not required to resign from parliament.
 One month after his appointment, he concluded a significant deal between Srbijagas and the Russian firm Gazprom wherein Serbia sold a 51% stake in its state oil monopoly to Russia in return for the construction of a strategic Russian pipeline through Serbia via an initiative that ultimately became known as South Stream.
 Bajatović took part in several further deals with Gazprom after this time, and in late 2009 he indicated Serbia's ambition to become a major hub for the distribution of Russian gas in Europe.
 In November 2009, Srbijagas and Gazprom registered a joint company called Juzni Tok Srbija (South Stream Serbia).
 The South Stream project ultimately collapsed but has since been replaced by the successor projects Turkish Stream and Tesla Pipeline.

 Serbia experienced significant fuel shortages in early 2009, when a diplomatic row between Russia and Ukraine hindered the flow of gas to the country.
 Bajatović negotiated for emergency supplies from Germany and Hungary and said that the Ukrainian government was primarily to blame for the crisis.
 He later took part in negotiations in Moscow that allowed Russian gas to flow to the country again, ending the crisis situation after almost two weeks.
 Subsequently, he suggested that Serbia permit Gazprom to build commercial gas reserves in Serbia.

 In late 2009, Bajatović indicated that Srbijagas would seek a concession to construct a pipeline in Bosnia and Hercegovina, with separate sections leading to Sarajevo and Banja Luka.

-He has strongly opposed suggestions that Srbijagas be privatized, saying in 2009, "If the government changes tomorrow, I won't be a director any more, but every government and the Serbian economy will need Srbijagas, and that is why a large company needs to be created that will stay in the ownership of the state."
+He has strongly opposed suggestions that Srbijagas be privatised, saying in 2009, "If the government changes tomorrow, I won't be a director any more, but every government and the Serbian economy will need Srbijagas, and that is why a large company needs to be created that will stay in the ownership of the state."